TNTurnerLab/Hare/README.md

 ### Snakemake

 #### Setting up the config.json file
-Before running, please make any necessary changes to these options below in the config.json.
+Before running, please make any necessary changes to the options below in the config.json.
  ```
 * regions:  "/region" *If you don't have the RepeatMasker files, please make this entry blank*
 * gq_value:  20 *Default gq value filter*